ModeratorPS/mcdcverify-out_of_work/README.md

 <h1>3.
 Usage</h1>
 Write in the Minecraft Chat <strong>!verify</strong> and you will be guided through the registration process!
 <h1>4.
 Info</h1>
+If there is an error, please contact me on Discord: ModeratorPS#9225
 <h2>Current version: v1.0-Beta</h2> <br><br>
 <h1>You are welcome to use the system, but you must not pass it off as your own!</h1>